AltoRobotics/teleop_twist_joy/README.md

 ================

 # Overview
 The purpose of this package is to provide a generic facility for tele-operating Twist-based ROS2 robots with a standard joystick.
 It converts joy messages to velocity commands.

 This node provides no rate limiting or autorepeat functionality.
 It is expected that you take advantage of the features built into [joy](https://index.ros.org/p/joy/github-ros-drivers-joystick_drivers/#foxy) for this.

 ## Executables
-The package comes with the `teleop_node` that republishes `sensor_msgs/msg/Joy` messages as scaled `geometry_msgs/msg/Twist` messages.
+The package comes with the `teleop_node` that republishes `sensor_msgs/msg/Joy` messages as scaled `geometry_msgs/msg/Twist` and `geometry_msgs/msg/TwistStamped` messages.

 ## Subscribed Topics
 - `joy (sensor_msgs/msg/Joy)`